-As of December 31, 2012 and 2013, our current liabilities exceeded our current assets by \$568.4 million and \$506.2 million, respectively.
+As of December 31, 2013, 2014, and 2015, our net current liabilities were \$506.2 million, \$477.3 million and \$466.1 million, respectively.

 We have taken, and are continuing to take, the following measures to manage our liquidity difficulties: (i) closely monitoring and managing our working capital, which may involve seeking extended payment terms from our suppliers, strengthening accounts receivable collection efforts, implementing more stringent inventory management procedures and considering liquidation of accounts receivable by discounting banknotes with the relevant financial institutions, as needed, to maintain sufficient cash flows from operations to meet our liquidity requirements; and (ii) obtaining additional debt facilities in order to fund working capital needs, as necessary.
-Subsequent to December 31, 2013 and as of the date of this annual report, we obtained new financings totaling \$34.6 million, which are comprised of \$26.9 million in short-term borrowings for our working capital needs and \$7.7 million in long-term borrowings for our project development.

-We believe that our current cash and cash equivalents, anticipated cash flows from our operations and bank borrowings will be sufficient to meet our anticipated cash needs in 2014 based on current capital expenditure and operation plans.
+We believe that our current cash and cash equivalents, anticipated cash flows from our operations and bank borrowings will be sufficient to meet our anticipated cash needs for the foreseeable future based on current capital expenditure and operation plans.
 We may, however, require additional cash due to changing business conditions or other future developments, including any investments or acquisitions by us.
 If this were to occur, we may seek to make additional securities offerings or borrowings.